-Besides a fast growing pattern driven by conserved TFs, we also identified a fast growing pattern driven by non-conserved TFs for the two species.
-The Top 300 orthologous genes (~10%) with fast-growing worm and fly ePDPs (i.e., driven by species-specific regulatory networks) shared 36 orthologous genes.
+Besides a fast growing pattern driven by conserved worm-fly orthologous TFs, we also identified a fast growing pattern driven by non-conserved TFs for the two species.
+The Top 300 orthologous genes (\sim 10%) with fast-growing worm and fly ePDPs (i.e., driven by species-specific regulatory networks) shared 36 orthologous genes.
 10 of them encode proteins in the proteasome complex (p<1.2e-9).
-Protein degradation is not only a key process in apoptosis, but also throughout the entire course of development [26,27].
-For example, elimiDeleted: The GO enrichment analysis was performed using DAVID [21].
+Protein degradation is not only a key process in apoptosis, but also throughout the entire course of development J26,27].
+For example, eliminating proteins that are no longer needed is a vital process during embryo development; e.g., the maternal proteins need to be cleaned as the embryogenesis proceeds).
+Previous reports also showed that different species usually have different maternal mRNA in the oocyte, which indicates that species-specific strategies might be utilized to regulate the protein degradation process J28].
+In this study, after separating the effect of conserved and non-conserved regulatory networks, we observed that the protein degradation is significantly enriched in the genes majorly driven by species-specific TFs.